Skip to contents

 • delta or effect: interpreted as signed net changes,

-• after: interpreted as after-action amounts if effect_type = "after",
+• after: interpreted as after-action amounts and requiring effect_type = "after",

 • benefit and/or loss: explicit non-negative split components,